OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

 This will create a directory `tutorial-makeflow-quickstart`.
 Inside the directory, you will see the following files

      fibonacci.bash                        # A simple bash script that generates the Fibonacci sequence fibonacci.makeflow                    # The Makeflow file
+     submit_makeflow_to_local_condor.sh    # The shell script to execute the makeflow file as a local condor job

 The file `fibonacci.bash` is the job script and the file `fibonacci.makeflow` describes the make rules.